pdaehne/DSUB19-Adapter/README.md

 ### Soldering the Box Header

-Solder the Box Header to the PCB.
-Mind the orientation, the notch of the Header must face in the direction marked on the silk screen (upwards in the image below).
+Solder the box header to the PCB.
+Mind the orientation, the notch of the header must face in the direction marked on the silk screen (upwards in the image below).
+I recommend to put one of the IDC connectors into the box header, because it happens easily that the plastic of the socket melts and the pins start to move when you apply to much heat while soldering, and this might ruin the whole adapter!

 [![Soldering the Box Header](images/Solder_Box_Header.preview.jpg)](images/Solder_Box_Header.jpg?raw=1)

 ### Building the Cable

-Connect the two IDC Sockets to the Flat Ribbon cable.
+Connect the two IDC sockets to the flat ribbon cable.
 There are special tools for doing so, but you can also use a vise.
 Pin 1 is marked on the sockets with a small triangle, and usually with a red stripe on the cable, so make sure to align pin 1 of the cable with pin 1 on both sockets.
 Do this whole process with